caltemose/followmystomach.com/content/leftovers/tortilla.md

 youtube:
 ---

-{{<figure src="/img/leftovers/tortilla/tortillas-1480.jpg" alt="Tortilla Versions" >}}

 There are plenty of leftover meals, sides or supporting ingredients you can use in the morning to make a quick and easy breakfast.
 You can make a quick Spanish tortilla, a fritatta or an omelette - whatever suits you.
 As I prefer to be lazy and mix everything together, I'm usually making something more like a tortilla so I'll use that process below.

+{{<figure src="/img/leftovers/tortilla/tortillas-1480.jpg" alt="Tortilla Versions" >}}

+## Getting Started

 The base recipe is quite simple, whip up an egg or two then mix in the leftovers.
 Here are the important aspects to get right: